MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-mobile.md

 # Debug for mobile

-When you are building a Microsoft Teams app that includes tab, bot, and message extension.
+When you're building a Microsoft Teams app that includes tab, bot, and message extension.
 You must test how your app functions on both Android and iOS Microsoft Teams mobile clients.

 ## Test your tab app on mobile client